Minimise the environmental impact of logistics operations

 You must be able to:

-identify the organisational environmental, sustainability and recycling policies and practices relevant to logistics operations
+3. identify and comply with the environmental, sustainability and recycling policies and practices relevant to logistics operations in your organisation

-- monitor the energy and materials used to deliver logistics operations in your organisation
+4. consider the materials, energy and other resources used to deliver logistics operations in your organisation and their potential environmental impact

-- identify ways to reduce, reuse or recycle materials used in logistics operations to minimise the impact your organisation has on the environment
+7. identify ways to reduce, reuse or recycle waste and surplus materials in your work area to minimise the impact your organisation has on the environment

-- brief partners and subcontractors on their environmental responsibilities when working with your organisation
+12. brief partners and sub-contractors on their environmental responsibilities when working with your organisation

-- comply with organisational procedures and all the relevant legal, environmental, health and safety, bio-security and operating requirements when monitoring the environmental impact of logistics operations
+13. comply with the relevant legal and regulatory requirements and organisational policies and procedures relating to the environmental impact of logistics operations

 Knowledge and Understanding